-a) Smoke shall be passed from one end of the cabinet to the other, along the centerline of the work surface, at a height of 4 inches (100 mm) above the top of the access opening.
+a) Visible aerosol or mist shall be passed from one end of the cabinet to the other, along the centerline of the work surface, at a height of 4 inches (100 mm) above the top of the access opening.

 - b) Reported values shall be:

-- name of test (smoke pattern downflow test); and
+- name of test (airflow pattern downflow test); and

 - pass or fail.